Continuous maximal regularity in locally convex spaces: Families of bounded semivariation

 In the case that $X$ is a Banach space, it also follows from \prettyref{cor:orbit_in_domain_for_pos_time} that $(T(t))_{t\geq 0}$ is analytic (holomorphic) if it is a strongly continuous semigroup on $X$ such that $(T(t))_{t\in [0,r]}$ is of bounded semivariation for some $r>0$ (see \cite[Lemma 3.3, p.~429]{travis1981}).
 Is this still true in our more general setting where one might use one of the three equivalent assertions in \cite[Theorem 1, p.~154]{dembart1974} to define analyticy of a semigroup on a sequentially complete complex Hausdorff locally convex space?

 \begin{prob} Let $r>0$, $X$ be a sequentially complete Hausdorff locally convex space over the field $\C$ and $(T(t))_{t\geq 0}$ a strongly continuous locally equicontinuous semigroup on $X$.
-If $(T(t))_{t\in [0,r]}$ is of bounded semivariation, then $(T(t))_{t\geq 0}$ is an analytic semigroup? \end{prob}
+Is $(T(t))_{t\geq 0}$ an analytic semigroup if $(T(t))_{t\in [0,r]}$ is of bounded semivariation? \end{prob}